C-SHAP for time series: An approach to high-level temporal explanations: Implementation

 \section{Implementation}

-In this section, we present an implementation of the conceptualization of C-SHAP.
-As previously discussed, for this we need to select a method for concept construction and an algorithm for masking concepts.
+In this section, we present an implementation of the conceptualisation of C-SHAP.
+As previously discussed, we need to select an algorithm for concept construction and an algorithm for concept masking.
+Additionally, depending on the choice of a concept-agnostic or concept-informed model (see Figure~\ref{fig:cshap_approaches}), model training is explicitly part of the explanation process.
+For the concept construction, we use identical implementations for the concept-agnostic and -informed approaches, while the concept masking algorithm is slightly different for the two.